id-tarzanych/countries/README.txt

 The official names were originally taken from WikiPedia [2] and the majority of the continent information was imported from Country codes API project [3].

-This have been since standardised with the ISO 3166-1 standard.
+This have been since standardized with the ISO 3166-1 standard.

 Country updates are added when the ISO officially releases these.
 This process may be up to 2 - 6 months.
-South Sudans inclusion took around a month.
+South Sudan's inclusion took around a month.
 Kosovo is taking many months, but this should be added in the near future as Kosovo is a member both the IMF and World Bank.